 - Slice the corn off of the cob and place it in a salad bowl.

 - Squeeze the lime juice over the corn.

-- It's important that you stir the lime juice, seasonings, and corn before adding the avocado as you don't want to smash the fruit later on.
+- It's important that you stir the lime juice, seasonings, and corn before adding the avocado as you don't want to smash the fruit.

-- Open the avocados, scoop out the fruit.
-Dice the fruit (as shown in image).
+- Open the avocados, scoop out the fruit and dice it (as shown in image).
 Gently fold the fruit into the salad.

 - Dust cayenne pepper across the top of the salad as a garnish.

 Store tightly covered in the fridge.
 Keeps for two days if covered.
 The avocado may slightly darken in color, but it will still taste fabulous.